enthought/enaml/beta/_sources/api_ref/enaml.widgets.txt

 Widgets
 ===============================================================================

 An Enaml widget is a toolkit-independent abstraction.
-Each GUI toolkit that Enaml supports is a set of widgets that have been implemented and exist in the :mod:`enaml.components` submodule.
-A widget interface is not tied to any particular implementation.
+The widget classes defined in the :mod:`enaml.widgets` submodule establish a message passing interface which is implemented by a given GUI toolkit backend.
+In this way, a widget interface is not tied to any particular implementation.

 Interface
 ---------

 An Enaml widget's interface describes the attributes and events that the widget exposes as its API.
-Enaml orchestrates communication between user-facing views and the underlying graphical toolkits.

-*Standard interfaces*
+Changes to these attributes and events cause message to be sent back and forth between the Enaml widget and a given toolkit implemenation.
+Enaml automatically orchestrates this message passing in an asyncronous manner.

 .. inheritance-diagram::
-    enaml.widgets.messenger_widget.MessengerWidget
-    enaml.widgets.widget_component.WidgetComponent
-    enaml.widgets.constraints_widget.ConstraintsWidget
     enaml.widgets.abstract_button.AbstractButton
-    enaml.widgets.container.Container
     enaml.widgets.action.Action
     enaml.widgets.action_group.ActionGroup
     enaml.widgets.bounded_date.BoundedDate